 Modify a project

-The option Modify project is accessible in the Project main menu.
+The option Modify project is accessible in the Project main menu (or via a shortcut you can set up through the Edit > Shortcuts menu).
 The latter opens the panel illustrated below:

 * The project properties are indicated on the top left-hand side of the window and include: the Project's name, Width, Height, Frame Rate, Pixel Aspect and Field options.
 Bottom left you will see the future size of your project, after modification.

 * Just below, a popup menu is available in which you may select the predefined format you require, corresponding to the format you will obtain after modification.
 It is possible to modify a project originally in VGA format, to obtain a project in NTSC format.

 * The numeric fields located under the popup menu change according to your choice in the predefined formats menu.

 Of course, you may modify your project for it to suit a custom format (for example to create an animated gif on a website).
-All you have to do is modify each option manually: Width, Height, Frame rate, Aspect Ratio, Field (a mini popup menu is available for the parameters Frame rate and Aspect ratio).
+All you have to do is modify each option manually: Width, Height, Frame rate, Print Res.
+(DPI), Aspect Ratio, Field (a mini popup menu is available for the Frame rate, Print Res.
+(DPI), and Aspect ratio parameters).
 You can also change your project’s Width and Height by entering percentages.
 You may for example choose to modify your project to 80 percent of its current size.

 The Lock aspect button allows you to keep the width to height ratio of the original project.